Data-Designer/awesome-trial-experiment/README.md

 # 💊 Awesome- Clinical-Trial
-*💡List of recent developments of advanced AI approaches for clinical trial design.*
+*💡List of recent developments of advanced AI approaches for clinical trial matching.*

 *🫶This is my learning record regarding the field of combining clinical trials with AI technology.*